Battle on the Bayou

 The Battle on the Bayou is the name given to the college football rivalry between the Louisiana Ragin' Cajuns and the Louisiana–Monroe Warhawks.
+They are both NCAA Division I FBS members of the Sun Belt Conference and coincide under the University of Louisiana System.

 History

-This intrastate rivalry has been played 58 times.
-The Louisiana Ragin' Cajuns currently hold a 31–26 edge in the series, with the most recent match-up was won by Louisiana–Monroe 21–17.
-Both schools are members of the Sun Belt Conference.
+This intrastate rivalry has been played 60 times.
+The Louisiana Ragin' Cajuns currently hold a 33–26 edge in the series.
 The Battle on the Bayou is a rivalry not just in football, but in all sports when the Cajuns and Warhawks meet.